LivingLogic/LivingLogic.Python.xist/docs/MIGRATION.rst

 *	The method :meth:`ll.vsql.query.register_vsql` has been renamed to :meth:`ll.vsql.query.from_vsql`.

-*	Methods of :class:`ll.vsql.Query` that returned the qury object before now return the newlich registered expression objects.
+*	Methods of :class:`ll.vsql.Query` that returned the query object before now return the newly registered expression objects.
 So instead of chaining method call, methods must be called separately now.